New Resource

 Most people experience lower back pain at some point in their lives, which can be a reason to see a doctor.

 Various diseases, such as arthritis, can also cause lower back pain.
-Acute lower back pain usually lasts a few days but can sometimes go for a number of weeks.
+Acute lower back pain usually lasts a few days but can sometimes last for several weeks.
 On the other hand, chronic lower back pain can last up to 3 months or longer.

 Lower back pain mostly affects people between the ages of 30 and 50.
 However, if you live a sedentary lifestyle, like most people in the UAE, you will likely suffer from lower back pain.
 Lower back pain is very painful, but it can be managed.